zimmshane/leetcode-puller-obsidian/README.md

 ## Features

-- Fetch LeetCode problem details using the problem's title slug
+- Fetch LeetCode problem details using the problem's URL or title slug
 - Automatically format problem statements, examples, constraints, and follow-up questions
 - Convert HTML content to Markdown for better compatibility with Obsidian
 - Create structured notes with problem metadata, including difficulty and tags